olemb/dbfread/README.rst

   By default dbfread will try to guess character encoding from the ``language_driver`` byte.
 If this fails it falls back on ``"latin1"``.
-(This is a bit Eurocentric, but it's hard to find a neutral 8-bit encoding that's compatible with ASCII, so this is better than nothing.)
+(This is a bit Eurocentric, but it's hard to find a neutral 8-bit encoding that's also compatible with ASCII, so it's better than nothing.)

 lowernames=False